 Tom Lent | March 30, 2016

-The Healthy Building Network just posted two articles in our Pharos Signal blog asking readers to take specific actions that can really help bring healthier materials into building products.
+The Healthy Building Network posted two articles asking readers to take specific actions that can really help bring healthier materials into building products.

 In the first, "Toxic Insulation, Certified?
 Green Seal Needs to Hear From You," we ask you to submit comments to Green Seal, a leading green product certification program, regarding its new draft standard for building insulation.
 HBN is concerned to see Green Seal taking a lower road than LEED on sustainable forestry issues and providing generous exemptions for some of the most toxic substances used in insulation products today.
 Green Seal's deadline for comments is Thursday, March 31, so please give it some thought, and let them (and us) know what you think.
 [UPDATE: Comment period has been extended through APRIL 7]